-29. Copies of proposed bylaws to Council members
+30. Copies of proposed bylaws to Council members

-A proposed bylaw may be introduced at a Council meeting only if a copy of it has been delivered to each Council member at least 24 hours before the

-Council meeting, or all Council members unanimously agree to waive this requirement.
+A proposed bylaw may be introduced at a Council meeting only if a copy of it has been delivered to each Council member at least twenty-four (24) hours before the Council meeting, or agreed to by unanimous vote of all Council members present to waive this requirement.